rebruno/LISPInterpreter/README.md

 # LISPInterpreter
- Writing an interpreter exercise.
+ Writing an interpreter as an exercise.
+ Implementing it in C because it's universal.
- Building a LISP interpreter in C because the syntax is simple, the interpreted language is interesting, and C is universal.
+ Choosing a LISP because the syntax is simple.

 # Plans
  Writing a garbage collector is next.